Nakadie/python_projects/Projects/Hospital tool/README.txt

 text file then locate patients in the database to display their data.

-I realize that SQL is a better database handling tool but at the time of completing the project I was not familiar with SQL so I deliberately wrote my classes so that I will be able to implement SQL at a later date.
+I realize that SQL is a better database handling tool but at the time of completing the project I was not familiar with SQL.
+I deliberately wrote my classes so that I will be able to implement SQL at a later date.

 Possible future updates will be:
--Time stamped notes on patients.
+- Time stamped notes on patients.
--SQL upgrade.
+- SQL upgrade.
--Ability to list all patients and select from a list.
+- Ability to list all patients and select from a list.

+Known issues being worked on:
+- Patients who have the same last name cannot be differentiated.
+- Sex not being displayed correctly.